Copenhagen Infrastructure Partners: History

-Founded in 2012, CIP today is the world’s largest dedicated fund manager within greenfield renewable energy investments and a global leader in offshore wind.
+Founded in 2012, CIP is a dedicated fund manager within greenfield renewable energy investments and a global leader in offshore wind.
 The funds managed by CIP focus on investments in offshore- and onshore wind, solar PV, biomass and energy-from-waste, transmission and distribution, reserve capacity and storage, Power-to-X and advanced bioenergy.

-CIP manages eleven funds and has to date raised approximately EUR 32 billion for investments in energy and associated infrastructure from more than 180 international institutional investors.
 CIP has more than 500 employees and offices in Copenhagen, London, Hamburg, München, Utrecht, Luxembourg, Madrid, New York, Tokyo, Singapore, Seoul, and Melbourne.

-CIP focuses its on investments in greenfield energy infrastructure projects.
+CIP focuses its investments in greenfield energy infrastructure projects.
 By entering early, the company attempts to obtain exclusive access to some of the most attractive investment opportunities.
 De-risking and structuring the projects may create an attractive risk-adjusted return for investors alongside a significant positive impact on the local society and environment.

 CIP has a market-leading portfolio of green energy projects, totalling approximately 120 GW.
 CIP aims raising €100 billion by 2030 to be invested in green energy investments.